 “My friend unzipped the tent door and peeked her head out to investigate.”

 “We stepped outside the tent and looked around, hoping to find the source of the noise.”

 “The shuffling stopped, and a low voice began to sing.”

 After scoring, one of the winning sentences becomes the next official sentence of the story, and the process repeats.

 If you get a chance to test out Plot Points, let me know how it goes.
-Post a comment or email firstname.lastname@example.org.
+You can reach me at email@example.com.